LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

 If you can't use wget, you can download the data manually from `Physionet Repository - MIMIC-IV Clinical Database <https://physionet.org/content/mimic-iv/2.2/>`_ and put the data in the mimiciv/2.2 folder.
 You may need to adapt this sample code depending on your configuration

+Last step, you need to install the internal data table needed by MIMICWizard.
+Install the using the script available `here <_assets/mimicwizard_internal_init.sql>`_

 .. tip::

    Windows user will need to install `gzip <https://gnuwin32.sourceforge.net/packages/gzip.htm>`_ and add gzip and postgresql binaries to the PATH environment variable.